 - Introductions and office tour

-- Mandatory new hire paperwork
+- Mandatory new-hire paperwork

 2. Onboarding training

-3. Technical skills training
+3. Hard-skill training

-4. Soft skills training
+4. Soft-skill training

-- Public speaking
+- Dynamic public speaking

 5. Product or service training